SubhrajitPrusty/wallgen/README.md

   --help  Show this message and exit.

 Commands:
-  pattern  Generate a HQ image of a beautiful pattern poly     Generates a HQ low poly image slants   Generates slanting lines of various colors
+  poly    Generates a HQ low poly image shape   Generate a HQ image of a beautiful shapes slants  Generates slanting lines of various colors

 ```

 ### `wallgen poly --help`